khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.
 - The maximum timeout value can be set between 1 and 3,600 seconds (the default is 300 seconds).
 When the maximum time limit is reached, the load balancer forcibly closes connections to the de-registering instance.

+### NLB
+- A Network Load Balancer functions at the fourth layer of the Open Systems Interconnection (OSI) model.
+- It can handle millions of requests per second.
+After the load balancer receives a connection request, it selects a target from the target group for the default rule.
+- It attempts to open a TCP connection to the selected target on the port specified in the listener configuration.
+#### NLB_Request_Routing_and_IP_Addresses:
+  - If you specify targets using an instance ID, traffic is routed to instances using the *primary private IP* address specified in the *primary network interface* for the instance.
+The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance.
+  - If you specify targets using *IP addresses*, you can route traffic to an instance using any *private IP address* from one or more network interfaces.
+This enables multiple applications on an instance to use the same port.
+Note that each network interface can have its security group.
+The load balancer rewrites the destination IP address before forwarding it to the target.
 ### ALB

 - The Application Load Balancer (ALB) is best suited for load balancing HTTP and HTTPS traffic and provides advanced request routing targeted at the delivery of modern application architectures, including microservices and containers.
 Operating at the individual request level (Layer 7), the Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.